-At Canthius, we believe that we empower others and ourselves when we encourage women to engage in public literary space through publication.
-Recognizing the historical underrepresentation of certain groups in the Canadian literary arts, we are committed to publishing diverse perspectives and experiences and strongly encourage women of colour, including Indigenous and Black women, and genderqueer writers to submit here.
+We believe that we empower others and ourselves when we encourage cis and trans women to engage in public literary space through publication.
+Recognizing the historical underrepresentation of certain groups in the Canadian literary arts, we are committed to publishing diverse perspectives and experiences and strongly encourage women of colour, including Indigenous and Black women, to submit here.
 If you’re interested in gender equity and diversity in Canadian literature, we suggest that you check out these amazing projects that have been hugely inspirational to us.

 Canadian Women in the Literary Arts (CWILA) | www.cwila.com

 Plenitude Magazine | plenitudemagazine.ca

 Meet the Editors of Canthius:

 Claire Farley is from Québec's Outaouais region and is a doctoral student at the University of Ottawa.
 Her poetry has appeared in Arc, The Puritan, Ottawater, (parenthetical), Bywords, among other places.
 She is the 2016 recipient of Arc's Diana Brebner Prize.
 Follow her on twitter @mcrfarley.